-competitive commercial value of information to a person and prejudice a person's legitimate business and commercial interests.
+and prejudice a person's legitimate business and commercial interests.
 There is an overriding public interest against disclosure.
-157. Schedule (Performa Incentive redacted is the Section 32(1)(a), paragraphs (b) and (e) of the definition of "commercial-in-confidence provisions" at clause 1 of Schedule 4 The disclosure of this information discloses the SCAW Contractor's cost structure or profit margins and would place the SCAW Contractor at a substantial commercial disadvantage in relation to potential contractors and provide visibility on the SCAW Contractor's profit margins.
-Section 32(1)(d), item 4(b), (c) and (d) of the table in section 14 The disclosure of this information could reveal commercial-in-confidence provisions of a government contract, diminish the competitive commercial value of information to a person and prejudice a person's legitimate business and The Principal weighed the competing public interest considerations and determined that there was an overriding public interest against disclosure of this information because: a) the redacted information sets out the mechanism and rates for calculating performance incentive payments under the SCAW Deed which is commercially sensitive and, if disclosed, may provide a unique insight into the SCAW Contractor's cost structures; b) revealing the information would provide insight into the SCAW Contractor's assessment of the risk and commercial impact of delays arising in the course of performing its work, and would also reveal a bespoke mechanism negotiated by the parties; and c) revealing the information could place the parties at a substantial commercial disadvantage in future projects of a similar nature, as the information would be readily accessible to potential future clients, competitors and contractors.
+155. Schedule E10 (Performance Incentive Regime) The information redacted is the entire schedule.
+Section 32(1)(a), paragraphs (b) and (e) of the definition of "commercial-in-confidence provisions" at clause 1 of Schedule 4 The disclosure of this information discloses the SBT Contractor's cost structure or profit margins and would place the SBT Contractor at a substantial commercial disadvantage in relation to potential contractors and provide visibility on the SBT Contractor's profit margins.
+Section 32(1)(d), item 4(b), (c) and (d) of the table in section 14 The disclosure of this information could reveal commercial-in-confidence provisions of a government contract, diminish the competitive commercial value of information to a person and prejudice a person's legitimate business and commercial interests.
+The Principal weighed the competing public interest considerations and determined that there was an overriding public interest against disclosure of this information because: a) the redacted information sets out the mechanism and rates for calculating performance incentive payments under the SBT Deed which is commercially sensitive and, if disclosed, may provide a unique insight into the SBT Contractor's cost structures; b) revealing the information would provide insight into the SBT Contractor's assessment of the risk and commercial impact of delays arising in the course of performing its work, and would also reveal a bespoke mechanism negotiated by the parties; and c) revealing the information could place the parties at a substantial commercial disadvantage in future projects of a similar nature, as the information would be readily accessible to potential future clients, competitors and contractors.
 Therefore the disclosure of the information could reduce the competitive commercial value of the information and prejudice the parties' legitimate business, commercial or financial interests.
 Review: This information would be reviewed for disclosure as events and circumstances change.

-commercial interests.
 There is an overriding public interest against disclosure.
-158. Schedule E11 The information redacted is the entire schedule.
+156. Schedule E11 The information redacted is the entire schedule.
 Section 32(1)(d), item 1(f) of the table in section 14 The disclosure of this information could prejudice the effective exercise by an agency of the agency's functions.
-Section 32(1)(a), paragraphs (b) and (e) of the definition of "commercial-in-confidence provisions" at clause 1 of Schedule 4 The disclosure of this information discloses the SCAW Contractor's cost structure or profit margins and would place the SCAW Contractor at a substantial commercial disadvantage in relation to potential contractors and provide visibility on the SCAW Contractor's profit margins.
-Section 32(1)(d), item 4(b), (c) and (d) of the table in section 14 The disclosure of this The Principal weighed the competing public interest considerations and determined that there was an overriding public interest against disclosure for the following reasons: a) the disclosure of the redacted information would provide insight on the apportionment of risk between the Principal and the SCAW Contractor, and therefore the risk that the SCAW Contractor was willing to price and accept.
-If this information were revealed, it could place the parties at a substantial commercial disadvantage when tendering or negotiating in future projects of a similar nature.
-Therefore the disclosure of the information could reduce the information's competitive commercial value and prejudice the parties' legitimate business, commercial or financial interests.
-Review: This information would be reviewed for disclosure as events and circumstances change. information could reveal commercial-in-confidence provisions of a government contract, diminish the competitive commercial value of information to a person and prejudice a person's legitimate business and commercial interests.
-There is an overriding public interest against disclosure.
-159. Schedule E12 (Cementitious Content of Concrete Regime) The information redacted is the entire schedule.
-Section 32(1)(d), item 1(f) of the table in section 14 The disclosure of this information could prejudice the effective exercise by an agency of the agency's functions.
-Section 32(1)(a), paragraphs (b) and (e) of the definition of "commercial-in-confidence provisions" at clause 1 of Schedule 4 The disclosure of this information discloses the SCAW Contractor's cost structure or profit margins and would place the SCAW Contractor at a substantial commercial disadvantage in relation to potential contractors and provide visibility on the SCAW Contractor's profit margins.
-Section 32(1)(d), item 4(b), (c) and (d) of the table in The Principal weighed the competing public interest considerations and determined that there was an overriding public interest against disclosure for the following reasons: a) the disclosure of the redacted information would provide insight on the apportionment of risk between the Principal and the SCAW Contractor, and therefore the risk that the SCAW Contractor was willing to price and accept.
+Section 32(1)(a), paragraphs (b) and (e) of the definition of "commercial-in-confidence provisions" at clause 1 of Schedule 4 The disclosure of this information discloses the SBT Contractor's cost structure or profit margins and would place the SBT Contractor at a substantial commercial disadvantage in relation to potential contractors and provide visibility on the SBT Contractor's profit margins.
+Section 32(1)(d), item 4(b), (c) and (d) of the table in section 14 The disclosure of this information could reveal commercial-in-confidence The Principal weighed the competing public interest considerations and determined that there was an overriding public interest against disclosure for the following reasons: b) the disclosure of the redacted information would provide insight on the apportionment of risk between the Principal and the SBT Contractor, and therefore the risk that the SBT Contractor was willing to price and accept.
 If this information were revealed, it could place the parties at a substantial commercial disadvantage when tendering or negotiating in future projects of a similar nature.
 Therefore the disclosure of the information could reduce the information's competitive commercial value and prejudice the parties' legitimate business, commercial or financial interests.
 Review: This information would be reviewed for disclosure as events and circumstances change.